-Personal Identification Numbers (PIN) are issued by advisors and academic departments to currently enrolled degree seeking students for the purpose of pre-registration.
-The PIN changes before each pre-registration period.
-Please refer to the current Class Schedule, the inside back cover of this University Catalog, or the Registrar's Office for specific advisement and pre-registration dates.
+A 4-digit Alternate Personal Identification Number (PIN) is distributed by advisors and academic departments to currently enrolled degree seeking students for the purpose of registration.
+The Alternate PIN changes before each registration period.
+Please refer to the current Class Schedule, the inside back cover of this University Catalog, or the Registrar's Office for specific advisement and registration dates.